JoshuaACasey/bunnyislewd.com/content/_index.md

 # Cam schedule

 I stream in the pacific west coast time.
 You should follow me on [Snapchat](https://snapchat.com/add/bunnyislewd) so you get notified when I go live.
 You can also follow me on [Twitter](https://twitter.com/bunnyislewd) or follow me on Chaturbate so you get email notifications when I go live.
+I may be shy but I LOVE talking with my supporters, so please don't hesitate to drop by stream and chat!

 # Check out my profiles